Abraham12611/vertex/README.md

 ### The Problem

-DevRel teams face challenges with manual content creation, inconsistent messaging, limited resources, and the need to scale community engagement and technical documentation.
+DevRel teams face challenges with manual content creation, inconsistent messaging, limited resources, and the need to scale community engagement and technical documentatio.

 ### The Solution